Elections Canada: Information about Programs and Information Holdings (Info Source)

 Background

-The Office of the Chief Electoral Officer, commonly known as Elections Canada, is an independent, non–partisan agency that reports directly to Parliament.
-A description of the agency's role and structure can be found on its website.
+The Office of the Chief Electoral Officer of Canada, which includes Elections Canada and the Office of the Commissioner of Canada Elections, is an independent, non-partisan agency that reports directly to Parliament.
+A description of Elections Canada’s role and structure can be found on its website.

 The following Acts of Parliament govern the operations of Elections Canada: